asifkd012020/open-itg-aws_runbooks/codepipeline/PLAYBOOK.md

 **How?** Leverage AWS CloudTrail for a record of actions taken by a user, role, or an AWS service in AWS CodePipeline.
 Using the information collected by CloudTrail, you can determine the request that was made, the IP address from which the request was made, who made the request, when it was made, and additional details.
 Monitor Amazon CloudWatch to understand and improve performance of CodePipeline.
 Use file integrity validation to evidence whether a log file was modified, deleted, or unchanged after CloudTrail delivered it.
+For instruction on setting up log file integrity validation, see [Endnote 5](#endnote-5).

 ## Respond/Recover
 ### 1. Utilize an event-based solution for automated incident response